SAE-RNA: A Sparse Autoencoder Model for Interpreting RNA Language Model Representations: Methods

 \subsection{Training Procedure}

 We train one SAE per RiNALMo layer.
 Each layer’s token activations are batched with size 1024.
 Training uses AdamW optimizer (learning rate $10^{-3}$, weight decay $10^{-4}$), cosine annealing scheduling, and gradient clipping at a norm 1.0.
 Each model is trained for 10 epochs.
 We monitor mean squared reconstruction error, average L1 penalty, and effective sparsity (mean number of active features per token).
 Trained SAEs and dataset standardization statistics are checkpointed for downstream analysis.
+Layer-wise reconstruction-loss convergence curves are provided in Appendix~\ref{app:training-curves} (Figure~\ref{fig:training-curves-appendix}).